National Bat Conference

 The National Bat Conference is the biggest event in the bat calendar and this year returns as a hybrid event!
 An opportunity to hear from experts, develop your skills and connect with bat workers from across the country - catch up with old friends and make new ones.

-The programme will include a great selection of talks, a topical panel discussion, 2 workshop sessions as well as lots of networking opportunities, posters, exhibition stands and more.
+The programme included a great selection of talks, a topical panel discussion, 2 workshop sessions as well as lots of networking opportunities, posters, exhibition stands and more.

-Keynote speaker - Professor Kirsty Park, University of Stirling (speaking on Saturday morning) - From hibernating horseshoes and bats on the pill, to how biodiversity responds to ecological restoration
+Keynote speaker - Professor Kirsty Park, University of Stirling - From hibernating horseshoes and bats on the pill, to how biodiversity responds to ecological restoration

 Saturday